Materials-Consortia/providers/README.md

       "id": "optimade_index",
       "attributes": {
         "name": "OPTiMaDe providers",
         "description": "OPTiMaDe index meta-database of known providers", "base_url": "https://providers.optimade.org",
         "homepage": "https://www.optimade.org"
       }
     }
     ```

-- Edit `README.md` to say who you are and what databases you index.
+- Edit `README.md` to say who you are and what databases you provide.

 - Configure your hosting provider to use your forked repository.
   The repository presently contains configuration files for Netlify, which you can set up as follows: